 Sometimes it gets cold and white powder falls out of the sky.
 We worry it might be a terrorist attack.
 All of the SUV’s start flipping, even though they are driving 25 MPH on the highway.
 It’s like they’re being attacked by white fluffy little bullets!
 Three years ago, we had so many flipped SUVs and “snow days” that I felt like there was some conspiracy… there is a political connection somewhere because there was no snow anywhere!
 By the way, I am not a “Conspiracy Nut.”
 I am a Conspiracy Analyst, thank you very much.

 Alright, now that I have defended my country against the lies of foreigners, let’s talk about why the Spring is so wonderful in Austin, Texas.
-If you are looking for a mini-vacation in the States, Texas is an amazing place to visit…some places are better than others, of course, and you may hate Texas as you drive down the never ending road asking yourself, “when the heck does this state end for God’s Sake!”
+If you are looking for a mini-vacation in the States, Texas is an amazing place to visit…some places are better than others, of course, and you may hate Texas as you drive down the never-ending road asking yourself, “when the heck does this state end for God’s Sake!”

-I live in the live Musical Capital of the World.
+I live in the Live Musical Capital of the World.
 We love music so much that even our grocery stores have live Blues bands playing on the patio area randomly during the week.
 Live music is a free gift that we love to give and receive here in Austin.
 Speaking of music, we have the famous South by Southwest (SXSW) happening in March (http://www.sxsw.com/).

 From March 11th-15th, SXSW will be hosting interactive activities and concerts.
 From the 11th-19th, the film portion of the event is taking place.
 From the 15th until the 20th, is when the music portion of the festival.

 Overall the cost of the whole concert can be pricey.
 For the Platinum Badge, you will pay $1,745.
 This includes complete access to all events from the 11th-20th.
-Not only are you attending all of the events, you will be provided priority hotel booking assistance, and shuttle access to and from the event daily.
+Not only are you attending all of the events, but you will also be provided priority hotel booking assistance, and shuttle access to and from the event daily.
 Basically, you get to be the belle of the ball.
 If you are looking for something more affordable, do not be discouraged by the Platinum ticket price.
 The Gold Badge provides access to the Film and Interactive SXSW from the 11th-19th.
 For $1,495, you will only be sacrificing the music portion of the festival.

 If you are a bargain hunter like me, you may be thinking “How can I have a good time on a dime?”
 The good news is that you do not have to spend thousands of dollars at SXSW to have a great time.
 The website has tickets to events as low as $245.
 There are free events that you can attend as well.
 For more information, I definitely encourage you to visit the website to see the lineup for 2016.